Nikatpeace/databricks_code_validator/README.md

-# Code Standards Bot - Solution Accelerator
+# Databricks Code Validator - Solution Accelerator

 An AI-powered validation tool for Databricks notebooks that enforces code standards and best practices.
 This solution accelerator provides a comprehensive, configurable system for validating notebooks against customizable rules.